 Pressure Gain Systems

-With over 30 years of experience in building leak detection systems, Cincinnati Test Systems (CTS) has touched every market and has the knowledge base that makes us the best in the World.
-CTS has been able to optimize test technologies including Pressure Gain which allows a part under test to be measured with more precision at lower leak specifications.
-This technology has the following uses:
+With over 30 years of experience in building leak detection systems, Cincinnati Test Systems (CTS) has touched every market and has the knowledge base that makes us the best in the world.
+We provide optimized test technologies, including pressure gain, which allows a part under test to be measured with more precision at lower leak specifications.

-One area where CTS excels over our competition is testing parts that are completely sealed for example, an enclosure containing electronics with potted terminals.
-CTS has the unique advantage of being able to leverage the experience gained as a result of the design and manufacturing of virtually thousands of unique test applications.
-A test method developed and optimized by CTS is called “Volumetric Fill”.
-This method allows CTS to detect the smallest to the largest leaks in any sealed part by placing the component within a chamber and applying a pre-measured amount of vacuum or pressure to the sealed chamber.
-When using the CTS instruments that are specifically designed for this application the customer can expect optimized test performance.
+One area where our pressure leak testing equipment excels over the competition is testing parts that are completely sealed—for example, an enclosure containing electronics with potted terminals.
+We are able to leverage the experience gained as a result of the design and manufacturing of thousands of unique test applications.
+A leak test method developed and optimized by CTS, called “volumetric fill,” allows our leak detection systems to detect the smallest leaks in almost any sealed part.

-CTS can also perform burst test or part integrity test in a similar manor to High Pressure testing.
-As a part is ramped up in pressure we can monitor the chamber for sudden changes in pressure or in gain.
-The chamber would have special design requirements for this application to protect against damage in the event of a burst.
+We can also provide leak testing equipment for burst test or part integrity test requirements.
+Our burst test/integrity test solutions operate in a similar manner to our high pressure leak test systems.
+As a part is pressurized, the leak test system monitors the chamber for sudden changes in pressure or in gain.
+The chamber includes special design features to protect against damage in the event of a burst.

-Challenging applications require innovative test methods and CTS stands alone when it comes to developing the optimal solution to fit the application.
-Superior know how, application experience, and cutting edge technology are the hallmarks of CTS growth strategy over the past 30+ years.
-Applying pressure gain technologies requires specific expertise to insure that the leak detection systems function properly insuring the integrity of the products being tested.
-From testing carbon canisters to catheter testing, CTS is uniquely positioned to solve the most challenging leak testing problems.
+Challenging applications require innovative test methods, and CTS stands alone when it comes to developing the optimal leak test solution to fit the application.
+Superior know how, application experience, and cutting edge technology are the foundation on which we’ve built our success over the past 30-plus years.
+Pressure gains systems require specific expertise to ensure that they function properly to guarantee the integrity of the products being tested.
+From testing carbon canisters to catheter testing and beyond, we are uniquely positioned to solve the most challenging leak testing problems.